ASD Ferentino Calcio

 Associazione Sportiva Dilettantistica Ferentino Calcio was an Italian association football club located in Ferentino, Lazio.

 History

-The club was foundend in 1931.
+The club was founded in 1931.

-In the last its season 2008–09 it was relegated from Serie D/G to Eccellenza Lazio.
+In its last season 2008–09 it was relegated from Serie D/G to Eccellenza Lazio.

 The transfer to Ceccano

 In summer 2009 the side, after the merger with Associazione Sportiva Ceccano, transferred the seat and its sports title of Eccellenza to the city of Ceccano becoming Associazione Sportiva Dilettantistica Ceccano.
 Because of this merger, Ferentino has effectively disappeared from the Italian football panorama.

 Colors and badge

 Its colors were all-dark red and white.